Progressing Through Wesleyan

 The first year should be a time of exploration, of expanding intellectual boundaries, and taking some intellectual risks.
 Therefore, it is particularly important for students to be willing to explore areas of the curriculum and subjects with which they have little familiarity.
 At the same time, previously acquired skills, in, for example, a foreign language or math, should be maintained and developed.

 First-year students start course registration for the fall by completing the summer registration process online through their e-portfolio, where they indicate their preferences for a first-year seminar (FYS) and introductory or gateway courses.
 To better assign these courses and a faculty advisor, first-year students need to complete the questionnaire about academic interests and goals.
 During orientation, students and faculty advisors meet to discuss these course choices and any changes.
 Spring semester courses will be selected during preregistration in November and those who have a reservation from summer registration for a spring semester course may change it at that time.

 Submitting Course Choices:

 Because reservations in courses will be assigned on a space-available basis, it is important to identify the top seven choices for a first-year seminar and the top seven choices for another course appropriate to first-year students.
 After making course selections, enter the preferences online through the e-portfolio.

 Students who do not complete the summer registration process by the specified deadline will not have a seat reserved in any course.
 Instead, they will select all four courses for the fall semester during preregistration after arriving on campus.
 All students will, however, be assigned a faculty advisor.

-The results of summer registration will be posted in each student’s e-portfolio in mid-August.
+The results of summer registration will be posted in each student’s e-portfolio in late August.
 To view them and the faculty advisor assignment, log onto the e-portfolio at and click on “Summer Reg Confirmation” in “New Student Programs.”

 Tutorials: First-year students are not eligible to enroll in individual tutorials, but may enroll in group tutorials and student forums.